lg-gonzalez-juarez/documentation/pages/gral/gral_test_lg.md

 La siguiente pagina es super útil para documentar [course on API documentation](http://idratherbewriting.com/learnapidoc/).

-See [my blog's about page](http://idratherbewriting.com/aboutme/) for more details about me.

 ## How add a new section & page?